Enveric Biosciences, Inc. New Standards Disclosure

 Recent Accounting Pronouncements

 In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures, which amends the disclosure to address investor requests for more transparency about income tax information through improvements to income tax disclosures primarily related to the rate reconciliation and income taxes paid information and includes certain other amendments to improve the effectiveness of income tax disclosures.
 The ASU is effective on a prospective basis for annual periods beginning after December 15, 2024, and early adoption and retrospective application are permitted.
 The Company has adopted ASU 2023-09 effective January 1, 2025.
-The Company is in the process of evaluating the impact of ASU 2023-09 on the Company’s consolidated financial statements which will be reflected in the December 31, 2025 financial statements.
+The impact of ASU 2023-09 on the Company’s consolidated financial statements is reflected in Note 10 - Income Taxes.

 In November 2024, the FASB issued ASU 2024-03, Income Statement (Topic 220): Reporting Comprehensive Income - Expense Disaggregation Disclosures, Disaggregation of Income Statement Expenses, that requires public companies to disclose, in interim and reporting periods, additional information about certain expenses in the financial statements.
 In January 2025, the FASB issued ASU No. 2025-01, Income Statement - Reporting Comprehensive Income - Expense Disaggregation Disclosures (Subtopic 220-40): Clarifying the Effective.
 ASU 2024-03, as clarified by ASU 2025-01, is effective for annual periods beginning after December 15, 2026 and interim reporting periods beginning after December 15, 2027.
 Early adoption is permitted and is effective on either a prospective basis or retrospective basis.
 The Company is currently assessing the potential impacts of ASU 2024-03.